Robert Vallée: Biography

 Vallée was born on 5 October 1922, in Poitiers, (France), as the son of professors in history.
 In 1969 he married the editor and translator Nicole Georges-Lévy.
 With his wife, Robert Vallée contributed to a translation, in French, of Norbert Wiener's book, Cybernetics: Or Control and Communication in the Animal and the Machine.

 Towards the end of the 1920s and during the 1930s, Vallée attended the college of Angoulême where, in 1940, he obtained a bachelor's degree in Latin-Greek, mathematics, and philosophy.
-Between 1944 and 1946, he was student at the École Polytechnique in Paris.
+Between 1944 and 1946, he was a student at the École Polytechnique in Paris.
 During the summer of 1954, he took part in the "Foreign Students Summer Project" of the Massachusetts Institute of Technology (with Norbert Wiener and Armand Siegel).
 In 1961 he became a Doctor of Science in mathematics with a thesis on an extension of the general relativity of Kaluza-Klein, under the direction of André Lichnerowicz (University of Paris).

 During his career, Vallée occupied several positions.
 Between 1956 and 1958, he was Associate-Director of the Institute Blaise Pascal in Paris.
 From 1961 to 1971, he was university lecturer in mathematics at the École Polytechnique and at the University of Franche-Comté (1962–1971) where he subsequently became Professor.
-Between 1971 and 1987 he was Professor at the University of Paris-Nord where he was also dean of the Faculty of Economics from 1973 to 1975 and president of the Department of Economical mathematics from 1975 to 1987.
+Between 1971 and 1987 he was a Professor at the University of Paris-Nord where he was also dean of the Faculty of Economics from 1973 to 1975 and president of the Department of Economical mathematics from 1975 to 1987.
 In 1987, the University of Paris-Nord conferred on him the title of professor emeritus.
 Vallée also gave a doctoral course on dynamic systems at the University of Paris 1 Pantheon-Sorbonne between 1975 and 1987.

 Vallée was active within several associations and organizations, in particular: